spamrakuen/bake-rigify/README.md

 > Strips rigify-styled rigs down to their deformation bones and bakes their animations.

+## Updated for Blender 2.8

+* This fork has been updated for Blender 2.8

 ## How it works

 In essence, the operator